 Time To Live (TTL)¶

-- We do not yet support the DynamoDB API calls to make some of the tables global and others local to a particular DC: CreateGlobalTable, UpdateGlobalTable, DescribeGlobalTable, ListGlobalTables, UpdateGlobalTableSettings, DescribeGlobalTableSettings, and UpdateTable.
+We do not yet support the DynamoDB API calls that control which table is visible from what DC: CreateGlobalTable, UpdateGlobalTable, DescribeGlobalTable, ListGlobalTables, UpdateGlobalTableSettings, DescribeGlobalTableSettings, and UpdateTable.

 Backup and Restore¶